joffreyverd/weather-app/README.md

-# Weather app from terminal
+# Weather app

-A small node.js project from Udemy course to know in real time the weather.
+A small node.js project from Udemy course to know weather in real time.

 ### Install dependencies
 ```sh